Azure/AzureStack-Tools/CapacityManagement/README.md

 >[!TIP]
 > To avoid misoperation, you can save the CSV file as "DeleteDisks.CSV", and make sure it only contains the managed disks need to be deleted.

-6. [Tenant owner] Clean the unnecessary managed disks from Azure Stack Hub with the "DeleteDisks.CSV" edited in step 5.
+6. **[Tenant owner]** Clean the unnecessary managed disks from Azure Stack Hub with the "DeleteDisks.CSV" edited in step 5.

 ```powershell
 RemoveDisksInCSV -CSVFilePath D:\CapacityManagement\DeleteDisks.CSV
 ```

-7. [Tenant ower] Query all standalone unattached managed disks (which don't have related managed snapshots) on volume X as the migration candidates, and export the result list to CSV file named as "UnattachedMigrationCandidates_{SubscriptionId}.CSV" under the file path provided with *-ExportFolder* parameter (if not specified, result CSV file would be placed under current location).
+7. **[Tenant owner]** Query all standalone unattached managed disks (which don't have related managed snapshots) on volume X as the migration candidates, and export the result list to CSV file named as "UnattachedMigrationCandidates_{SubscriptionId}.CSV" under the file path provided with *-ExportFolder* parameter (if not specified, result CSV file would be placed under current location).

 ```powershell
 GetUnattachedDisks -ImportDiskCSV 'D:\CapacityManagement\UnattachedDisks\Unattached_({DiskCount}){SubscriptionId}.csv' -MigrationCandidates -ExportToCSV -ExportFolder D:\CapacityManagement